The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 A security deposit equal to the full value of the equipment rented (or any portion thereof) may be required.
 Security

-deposit must be equity in the form of a pre-authorized major credit card--no other form a payment is accepted.
-Security
+deposit must be equity in the form of a pre-authorized major credit card, or cash in the amount equivalent to the value of the

 3.3 CANCELLATION POLICIES

 Except as noted under section 3.
-"DEPOSITS", a partial or full refund of deposit (minus a 25% processing fee) MAY
+"DEPOSITS", a partial or full refund of deposit (usually minus a 15% processing fee) MAY

-be granted on most common gear rentals (but NOT EVENTS, STAGING, or large-scale PRODUCTIONS) if cancelled
+be granted on most common gear rentals (but NOT FOR EVENTS, large-scale PRODUCTIONS, TRADE SHOWS, or STAGING) if cancelled

-anytime UP TO 5-business days before the event date.
+anytime UP TO 30-business days before the event date.
 If PURCHASER cancels in WRITING, and as described below, PROVIDER

 On pickups of gear from our facilities, a full refund of deposit will be granted if reservation is cancelled within